 The Remuneration Committee is required to comprise a minimum of two independent non-executive directors.
-As at Admission, the Remuneration Committee comprises three independent non-executive directors of the Company.
+The Remuneration Committee comprises three independent non-executive directors of the Company.
 The members of the Committee are:

 Jill Caroline Little (Chair);